lorenzrota/asic-rtl-lib/12b14benc/sim/rtl/vcs/README.md

-This is a script to simulate and test 12b14b encoder using Synopsys VCS.
+This is a script to simulate and test 12b14b encoder rtl using Synopsys VCS.

 Simply execute ```./run.sh``` followed by either:
 ```shell